Duneland Athletic Conference: History

-2003 Expansion
+2003 Commission

 In 2002, five schools - East Chicago Central High School, Elkhart Central High School, Lake Central High School, Mishawaka High School, & Penn High School - submitted proposals to join the DAC when expansion talks began following Hobart's announcement it would leave to join the Lake Athletic Conference.
 Lake Central, Mishawaka and Penn were invited to join the DAC.
 Mishawaka, shortly followed by Penn, opted to not join the conference.
 These two schools cited wanting Elkhart Central and East Chicago Central to have been invited to join as well.
 This coupled with the extensive travel times to Lake County schools and the time zone difference led to their decision to remain in the Northern Indiana Conference.